projectcalico/calico/docs/source/l3-interconnectFabric.rst

 #.
 The other model, and the one that this note concerns it self with,
    is one where the routing infrastructure is based entirely on BGP.
-   In this model, the IP network is "tight enough" or has a small enough diameter that BGP can be used to distribute end point routes, and the paths to the next-hops for those routes is known to all of the routers in the network (in a Calico network this includes the compute servers).
+   In this model, the IP network is "tight enough" or has a small enough diameter that BGP can be used to distribute endpoint routes, and the paths to the next-hops for those routes is known to all of the routers in the network (in a Calico network this includes the compute servers).
 This is the network model that this